 With the new year nearly upon us, marketers have their budgets and plans in place.
 Now it’s time to get to work.

-To ensure that their efforts are effective, many companies sign on with PR agencies.
+To ensure that their efforts are effective, many sign on with marketing and communications agencies.
 But the media landscape is a tricky and evolving place.
 That’s why it’s critically important for companies to choose the right agency.
 However, actually making that “just right” agency pick can be difficult.

 We know this to be true because most of us here at Forefront have extensive experience outside of the agency world alone – specifically on the client side or as journalists.

-From this perspective, we offer the following PR wisdom.
-Whether you’re engaging with an agency for the first time, or are in the process of switching agencies, be sure to ask your potential new PR firms the following questions.
-Getting the right answers will not only make your selection easier, it will increase your chances for sustainable success.
+From this perspective, we offer the following.
+Whether you’re engaging with an agency for the first time, or are in the process of switching agencies, be sure to ask your potential new firms the following questions.
+Getting the right answers will not only make your selection easier, but it will increase your chances for sustainable success.